 Samobor Jazz Festival takes place over a couple of days in mid-June each year.

 Sveti Ivane Zelina hosts an exhibition of wines from continental Croatia on 16th June 2023.

 The town of Sveta Nedjelja has its own Cultural Summer each year, with events taking place from June to August.
 Expect live music, theatre and dance performances and more.
 Check locally for listings of performances.

 What Our Ancestors Ate is an interesting festival in Vrbovec – on from 25th to 27th August 2023 – that showcases traditional dishes from the region and the rest of Croatia, made by women’s groups and restauranteurs using long-established recipes.
 There are also concerts and other fun activities to participate in.

 The Karlovac Beer Days – the largest festival of its kind in Croatia – takes place at the end of August/beginning of September each year.
 This festival is a chance to sample a wide variety of beers; expect about 40 different bevvies from different breweries.
 There’s also a rich gastronomic offering, plus plenty of live music (often featuring performances from some of the most popular bands and music stars in Croatia) and kids’ events too.
 It’s no surprise that the festival attracts about 100,000 attendees each year.

 Events in Central Croatia in September

-Jaskovo, near Karlovac, will be hosting its annual Strudalfest (Strudel Fest) celebrating this delicious treat in early September!
-As well being able to sample many different, delicious types of strudel, there will be outdoor activities (bike and boat trips), gastro shows, music and more.
+Jaskovo, near Karlovac, will be hosting its annual Strudlafest (Strudel Fest) celebrating this delicious treat from 1st to 3rd September 2023.
+As well as being able to sample many different, delicious types of strudel, there will be outdoor activities (bike and boat trips), gastro shows, music and more.